Pleasant Monday after a chilly start…

 WBOY STORMTRACKER 12 WEATHER SYNOPSIS:

-Thursday: Mostly cloudy with scattered showers and storms.
-High: 80.
-Low: 62.
+WEDNESDAY: Mostly cloudy with scattered showers mainly in the morning.
+High: 63.
+Low: 45.

 Stay tuned to www.wboy.com/weather as well as WBOY-Storm Tracker 12 Facebook and on Twitter.
 We send automatic warnings for all counties in our viewing area – just follow @StormTracker12.